GDQuest/website/content/product/godot/make-pro-2d-games/content/_index.md

 ### {{< tag "hobby" >}} Chapter 3: AI 1: Design 2 simple monsters

-*4 new video tutorials coming on April 30th*

 1. The Porcupine's States Overview
-2. Spawn And Target
+1. Spawn And Target
-3. Follow
+1. Follow
-4. Arrive
+1. Arrive
-5. Roam
+1. Roam
-6. Avoid
+1. Avoid
-7. Spot And Attack
+1. Spot And Attack
+1. Refactor To Reuse Steering Code (Part 1)
+1. Refactor To Reuse Steering Code (Part 2)
+1. When Should You Refactor?
+1. Coding The Flying Enemy
+1. Coding The Nest That Spawns Flying Enemies

 ### {{< tag "hobby" >}} Chapter 4: Build levels with Tiled map editor